danfuzz/samizdat/doc/library-guide/LangNode.md

 #### `KEYWORDS`

 This is a map from string names of keywords in the language to the result of tokenizing those keywords.
-This includes both "regular" keywords that map to a payload-free token (derived data value) and "literal" keywords that map to a literal value node.
+The result of tokenizing a keyword is always a payload-free token (derived data value).

 #### `REFS`